sius/pencil/README.md

+# Preliminary note
+The salted secure hash algorithms used in this library do not meet today's security standards ( and are deprecated or no longer supported in Spring Boot).
+They should therefore not be used.
+The library is intended only as support for developers who need to cope with legacy systems (LDAP) that still manage users with insecure password hashes and that cannot be easily removed from production use.

+Before using this library, it should therefore be checked whether a password rotation procedure is possible, so that password hashes can always be generated or updated with a hash algorithm that complies with the current security standards.

-# Additional Spring Boot PasswordEncoders for Salted SHA encoded passwords
+## Additional Spring Boot PasswordEncoders for Salted SHA encoded passwords

-The third-party Spring Boot starter library provides a custom DelegationPasswordEncoder Bean for the following PasswordEncoder encode Ids and aliases:
+The third-party Spring Boot starter library provides a custom DelegatingPasswordEncoder Bean for the following PasswordEncoder encode Ids and aliases:

 - bcrypt (`org.springframework.security.crypto.bcrypt.BCryptPasswordEncoder`)
 - scrypt (`org.springframework.security.crypto.scrypt.SCryptPasswordEncoder`)
 - pbkdf2 (`org.springframework.security.crypto.password.Pbkdf2PasswordEncoder`)
-- ldap, SHA, SSHA (SSHA1, SSHA-1) (`LdapShaPasswordEncoder` compatible implementation of the legacy/non secureSalted Secure Hash Algorithm)
+- XOR, ldap, SHA, SSHA (SSHA1, SSHA-1) (`LdapShaPasswordEncoder` compatible implementation of the legacy/non secureSalted Secure Hash Algorithm)
+- SHA224 (SHA-224), SHA256 (SHA-256), SHA384 (SHA-384), SHA512 (SHA-512)
 - SSHA224 (SSHA-224), SSHA256 (SSHA-256), SSHA384 (SSHA-384), SSHA512 (SSHA-512)

 The default PasswordEncoder for encoding is `BCryptPasswordEncoder`,